trussworks/formik-to-react-hook-form-migration-guide/README.md

 1. No matter how your form is built, you'll need to start with React Hook Form's [`useForm()`](https://react-hook-form.com/docs/useform/) hook.
 At this point you'll set up your initial/default values, [schema validation](#form-validation), default behaviors, and [submit handlers](#submission).
-2. Register your fields with React Hook Form
+2. Register your fields with React Hook Form.
    - If your form uses inlined inputs with the Formik `<Field />`, use the `useForm()` [`register`](https://react-hook-form.com/docs/useform/register/) utility instead.
 Depending on the complexity of your form, that may be all you need to do!
    - If your form uses custom components, update your imports to point to the React Hook Form versions you created in the previous section.
 3. If your form needs to be aware of realtime user entry, rather than on submit (e.g. conditionally hiding, showing, setting, and/or clearing fields) set up watches with the [`useWatch()`](https://react-hook-form.com/docs/usewatch/) hook.
-4. Start relying on your feedback loops by updating and running your unit tests
+4. Start relying on your feedback loops by updating and running your unit tests.
    - If you use Storybook, this is also a good time to start manual smoke testing.
    - You may also want to try running the app at this point and begin manual smoke testing
-5. Continue updating your form and corresponding tests if needed (probably predominantly context providers or mocking), until all unit tests pass
+5. Continue updating your form and corresponding tests if needed (probably predominantly context providers or mocking), until all unit tests pass.
-6. Ensure your relevant user flows still work with integration and/or end-to-end tests, and manual testing
+6. Ensure your relevant user flows still work with integration and/or end-to-end tests, and manual testing.

 ### Cleanup

-1. Remove your dependency to Formik 🚮
+1. Remove your dependency to Formik. 🚮
-2. Remove any references to (now hopefully unused) Formik-aware code
+2. Remove any references to (now hopefully unused) Formik-aware code.
-3. Release and deploy a new version of your project free of Formik at last
+3. Release and deploy a new version of your project free of Formik at last.

 🎉 You did it!
 Cheers to you! 🎉